svj-aventador/xrpl-dev-portal/content/tutorials/manage-account-settings/offline-account-setup.md

 - Updating the account's current `Sequence` number.
 If all transactions were included in validated ledgers (successfully or with `tec` codes), then the offline machine's saved sequence number should already be accurate.
 Otherwise, you may need to change the saved sequence number to match the `Sequence` value you noted in the previous step.
 - Updating the current ledger index so that you can use appropriate `LastLedgerSequence` values in any new transactions.
 (You should always do this shortly before constructing any new transactions.)
-- _(Optional)_ Updating your actual amount of XRP available, if you are tracking it in the offline machine.
+- _(Optional)_ Updating your actual amount of SGY available, if you are tracking it in the offline machine.

 Then adjust and sign any replacement transactions for transactions that failed in the previous step.
 Repeat the previous steps for constructing transactions on the offline machine, transferring them, and submitting them from the online machine.